openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Depending on the Client Identifier Scheme, the Verifier can communicate a JSON object with its metadata using `client_metadata` and `client_metadata_uri` parameters that contain key value pairs defined in Section 4.3 and Section 2.1 of the OpenID Connect Dynamic Client Registration 1.0 [@!OpenID.Registration] specification as well as [@!RFC7591].
 The parameter names include a term `client` since the Verifier is acting as an OAuth 2.0 Client.

-This specification enables the Verifier to send both Presentation Definition JSON object with its metadata by value or by reference.
+This specification enables the Verifier to send both Presentation Definition JSON object and Client Metadata JSON object by value or by reference.

 This specification defines the following new parameters: